Hazardous Cleaning Products

 Everyone wants to have as clean a house as possible with children around, but be careful what you do and how you do it.
 Make sure that ALL household cleaning products, whether chemical or otherwise, are kept locked away in a cupboard.

-And I do mean locked in the 'lock and key' sense of the word as child locks may not keep children out for long.
-Designed as a deterrent, they can be broken in some cases as children get stronger and more persistent.
+And I do mean locked in the ‘lock and key’ sense of the word, as child locks may not keep children out for long.
+Designed as a deterrent, they can sometimes be broken as children get stronger and more persistent.

-It's also important to make sure the cupboard is not only secure but also away from any heat source as some chemicals in cleaning products can react when heated and potentially explode or give off noxious fumes.
+It’s also important to make sure the cupboard is not only secure but away from any heat source, as some chemicals in cleaning products can react when heated and potentially explode or give off Noxious Fumes.
 So avoid radiators or cupboards next to ovens or glass fronted ones in sunlight.

-Also make sure that the cloths or sponges you used are kept out of reach as well.
-Residues of chemicals can be found on them and as children can often stuff things straight in their mouths, it's best not to leave them out or better still, change them regularly.
+Make sure that the cloths or sponges you use are kept out of reach as well, too.
+Residues of chemicals can be found on them and as children can often stuff things straight in their mouths, it’s best not to leave them out or better still, change them regularly.

 How do I Know What's Dangerous?